Concrete art: Development

 In 1951 Groupe Espace was founded in France to harmonize painting, sculpture and architecture as a single discipline.
 This grouped sculptors and architects with old established artists such as Sonia Delaunay and Jean Gorin and the newly emergent Jean Dewasne and Victor Vasarély.
-Its manifesto was published in L’Architecture d’Aujourd’hui that year and placarded on the streets of Paris, championing the fundamental presence of the plastic arts in all aspects of life for the harmonious development of all human activities.
+Its manifesto was published in L'Architecture d'Aujourd'hui that year and placarded on the streets of Paris, championing the fundamental presence of the plastic arts in all aspects of life for the harmonious development of all human activities.
 It extended beside into practical politics, having elected as its honorary president the Minister for Reconstruction and Urban Development, Eugène Claudius-Petit.

 As time progressed, a distinction began to be made between 'cold abstraction', which was identified with geometric Concrete Art, and 'warm abstraction', which, as it moved towards the various kinds of Lyrical abstraction, reintroduced personality into art.
 The former eventually fed into international movements building on technological aspects championed by the pioneers of Concrete Art, emerging as optical art, kinetic art and programmatic art.
 The term Concrete also began to be extended to other disciplines than painting, including sculpture, photography and poetry.
 Justification for this was theorized in South America in the 1959 Neo-Concrete Manifesto, written by a group of artists in Rio de Janeiro who included Lygia Clark, Hélio Oiticica and Lygia Pape.

+Simultaneously, a distinct iteration of the movement took root in the Cuba, spearheaded by Loló Soldevilla and her partner, the painter and poet Pedro de Oraá.
+Their Galería Color-Luz, founded in 1957, served as the incubator for Los Diez Pintores Concretos ("The Ten"), a group dedicated to conrete art and its universal visual language.
+Their work combined the European approach with a distinctly Cuban use of color, lyricism, and touch.